Soaring wealth during pandemic highlights rising inequality

 The small financial cushion for most households could force many consumers to cut back on spending in the coming months, now that government financial aid such as enhanced unemployment benefits has expired.
 Any significant such cutback in spending would, in turn, weaken the economy.

-Household wealth reflects the value of Americans’ homes, plus bank accounts, stocks, bonds, and other assets minus mortgage debt, auto loans, credit card debt, and other borrowings.
+Household wealth reflects the value of Americans’ homes, plus bank accounts, stocks, bonds and other assets minus mortgage debt, auto loans, credit card debt and other borrowing.
 (The figures are not adjusted for inflation.)

 During the April-June quarter, the value of households’ stock portfolios rose $5.7 trillion, the Fed said.
 Home values grew $500 billion.